Pareto Adversarial Robustness: Balancing Spatial Robustness and Sensitivity-based Robustness: Visualization of Various Attacks

 \section{Visualization of Various Attacks}

-~ To better present the visual effect of various kinds of adversarial attacks, we provide a high-resolution results on Caltech-$256$ in Figure~\ref{figure_9Appendix_moreimages}.
-It turns out that Flow-based attack focus on local spatial vulnerability that mainly blur pixels in some local regions, while RT attacks cause a shape-based global spatial transformation.
+~ To better present the visual effect of various kinds of adversarial attacks, we provide high-resolution results on Caltech-$256$ in Figure~\ref{figure_9Appendix_moreimages}.
+It turns out that Flow-based attacks focus on local spatial vulnerability that mainly blurs pixels in some local regions, while RT attacks cause a shape-based global spatial transformation.
 More importantly, our integrated spatial attacks are more comprehensive in the sense of spatial robustness, combining both local and local spatial sensitivity.